shreyasminocha/shreyasminocha.me/content/blog/the-browser-debugger.md

 ---
-title: Debugging JS with the Browser Debugger
+title: Debugging JavaScript with the Browser Debugger
 description: Finally graduating from `console.log` — an introduction to the Firefox Debugger.
 date: 2020-06-20
 tags: [programming, tutorial]